 The countdown for implementing FRTB has now begun in earnest.
-The revised market risk capital framework was agreed in January of 2016 and is due to be implemented by the end of 2019, but the lengthy back-testing required for model approval means banks will need to have systems and processes in place as soon as possible.
+The revised market risk capital framework was agreed in January of 2016 and was originally due to be implemented by the end of 2019, although that timeline has now been pushed back to 2022.

 Some examples of specific data management challenges include:

 - The need to carry out back-testing and p&l attribution (for risk models at an individual desk level)

 - The move from VaR to Expected Shortfall (which is inherently more sensitive to data outliers)

 - The identification of non-modellable risk factors (and potential need for data remediation efforts to meet the criteria for modellability)